 Title Outcomes Select, use, and 1.
-Select, safely use, and maintain tools and equipment for a Stage 3 BCATS project maintain tools, equipment and machinery for a 1.1 Tools and equipment required for a Stage 3 BCATS project are selected in account with the BCATS project documentation, specifications and workplace practice Stage 3 BCATS project 1.2 Selected tools and equipment are inspected and used safely, in accordance w specifications and workplace practice. ith 1.3 Selected tools and equipment are maintained in accordance with specification workplace practice. ns and 1.4 Tools and equipment are cleaned and cleared after use, in accordance with w practice. orkplac 2.
-Select, set up, safely operate and maintain machinery for a Stage 3 BCATS project 2.1 Machinery required for a Stage 3 BCATS project is selected in accordance with BCATS documentation, specifications and workplace practice. n the 2.2 Selected machinery is set up in accordance with specifications and workplace practice.
-2.3 Selected machinery is operated in accordance with specifications and workplo practice. ace 2.4 Machinery and work area are cleaned and cleared after use, in accordance wi workplace practice. th 2.5 Machinery is maintained in accordance with specifications and workplace practices. ctice.
+Select, safely use, and maintain tools and equipment for a Stage 3 BCATS project maintain tools, equipment and machinery for a 1.1 Tools and equipment required for a Stage 3 BCATS project are selected in accordance with the BCATS project documentation, specifications and workplace practice.
+Stage 3 BCATS project 1.2 Selected tools and equipment are inspected and used safely, in accordance with specifications and workplace practice.
+1.3 Selected tools and equipment are maintained in accordance with specifications and workplace practice.
+1.4 Tools and equipment are cleaned and cleared after use, in accordance with workplace practice.
+2. Select, set up, safely operate and maintain machinery for a Stage 3 BCATS project 2.1 Machinery required for a Stage 3 BCATS project is selected in accordance with the BCATS documentation, specifications and workplace practice.
+2.2 Selected machinery is set up in accordance with specifications and workplace practice.
+2.3 Selected machinery is operated in accordance with specifications and workplace practice.
+2.4 Machinery and work area are cleaned and cleared after use, in accordance with workplace practice.
+2.5 Machinery is maintained in accordance with specifications and workplace practice.